PhD Thesis

 • Thesis supervisors should use THESIS (section "Pending reports") to:

-1. Once the PhD student has submitted the application, thesis supervisors must approve it and provide a brief justified evaluation of the thesis, stating whether the student will opt for pre-defence (by default option) or opt for the equivalent procedure (if the requirements stated in the previous section are fulfilled).
+1. Once the PhD student has submitted the application, thesis supervisors must approve it and provide a brief justified evaluation of the thesis.
 If the thesis has two supervisors, both of them must complete this step.

 • PhD students must submit by e-mail (doctorado.ssc@fi.upm.es):